ggramaize/libqth/README.md

 ## SYSTEM REQUIREMENTS

- - An ANSI C89 or a C++ building environment.
+ - An ISO C99, an ISO C11 or a C++ building environment.
  - *nix-like operating system (I don't have a windows dev environment to check the library on MS).

 ## USAGE